Get exclusive member benefits & effect social change. Join Today

 Fatty liver is the buildup of extra fats in the liver.
 It’s more likely to develop if you’re overweight or obese.
 Having type 2 diabetes also may increase your risk for fatty liver.
 Fat accumulation in the liver has been linked to insulin resistance, which is the most common cause of type 2 diabetes.
 Studies have shown that a high-choline diet is associated with a lower risk of fatty liver disease.

 Other factors that may increase your risk for fatty liver are:

-If your liver is inflamed, your doctor can detect it by examining your abdomen.
-Let your doctor know if you have been experiencing fatigue or loss of appetite.
+If your liver is inflamed, your doctor can detect it by examining your abdomen for an enlarged liver.
+Let your doctor know if you’ve been experiencing fatigue or loss of appetite.
 Also, tell your doctor about any history of alcohol, medication, and supplement use.